 Speaking of transparency, sharing calendars allows everyone on the team to know each other’s availability, and this kind of transparency is important for effective remote team management to work.

 On top of shared calendars, be vigilant with your online/offline status on instant messaging and anywhere else it’s used.
 Encourage your team to do the same.

 8. Underestimating the value of GIFs and memes

-A driving factor towards team management success is getting to know your team members and really understanding what they’re about.
-While this is much easier when done face-to-face, a good alternative for expressing sentiments, mannerisms, and personality when communicating with your remote employees could be implementing the use of GIFs and memes.
+A driving factor toward team management success is getting to know your team members and really understanding what they’re about.
+While this is much easier when done face-to-face, how to bond with a remote team involves a different approach.
+A good alternative for expressing sentiments, mannerisms, and personality when communicating with your remote employees could be implementing the use of GIFs and memes.